 A Member may authorize Financial Services to pay rent directly to the landlord.
 All other expenses will be reimbursed upon presentation of receipts.

-To be eligible for reimbursement, the rental arrangement must be with an arm’s length person and as such the Capital City Living Allowance form includes a signed arm’s-length declaration.
-An arm’s-length relationship or agreement is defined as a transaction between persons in which each acts in their own self-interest.
+To be eligible for reimbursement, the rental arrangement must be with an arm’s length person; as such, the Capital City Living Allowance form requires a signed arm’s-length declaration.
+An arm’s-length relationship or agreement is defined as a transaction between persons in which each act in their own self-interest.
 Arm’s-length individuals are, generally, persons who are not related to a Member and who are not involved in other business with the Member.
-Members are not considered to have an arm’s-length relationship with: individuals connected by blood relationship, marriage or adoption (legal or in fact); former business associates; staff of caucus; political party members; donors to the political party (though they may not be party members); or any other persons the Legislative Assembly Management Committee may designate from time to time.
+Members are not considered to have an arm’s-length relationship with: individuals connected by blood relationship, marriage, or adoption (legal or in fact); former business associates; staff of caucus; political party members; donors to the political party (though they may not be party members); or any other persons the Legislative Assembly Management Committee may designate from time to time.

 Option 2: Ownership

-A Member whose principal residence is outside the CRD, and who owns a second residence within the CRD to fulfil his or her duties as a Member, may seek reimbursement to a maximum of $24,374 per fiscal year effective April 1, 2023 for:
+A Member who lives 40km or more from the Legislative Precinct, and who owns a second residence in the Victoria area to fulfil their duties as a Member, may seek reimbursement to a maximum of $25,325 per fiscal year effective April 1, 2024, for:

 • Furniture rental (maximum of $175 per month, or $2,100 per fiscal year);